anoopkcn/wyckoff/README.md

 ## Info

-**If spacegroup variations are available for a spacegroup, and functions/dictionary are called/indexed without specifying the variation then first available variation will be returned.**
+**IMPORTANT: If variations are available for a spacegroup, and functions/dictionary are called/indexed without specifying the variation then first available variation will be returned.**

-**Following variation types are included in the database:**
+Following variation types are included in the database:

 1. **Unique axis settings**: Suffixes like "-b" and "-c" typically indicate which crystallographic axis is chosen as the unique axis, especially in monoclinic and orthorhombic systems.
 For example:
    - "3-b" means space group 3 with b-axis as the unique axis